 6. Routinely review & revise the calendar

-The great thing about using a digital calendar tool is that they’re completely flexible, allowing you to make any changes as you need.
-Continuously refer to the calendar to make sure everything is flowing properly with due dates being met.
+The great thing about using a digital calendar tool is that it’s completely flexible, allowing you to make any changes as needed.
+Continuously refer to the calendar to ensure everything is progressing properly and due dates are being met.
 It’s natural to make adjustments to your original timeline as the project activities progress.

 If creating a new project calendar seems overwhelming, the good news is you don’t have to start from scratch.
 A good project calendar app will include pre-made templates for you that serve as base calendars for your teams’ unique processes.
 There are different templates for different kinds of calendars.
 Some helpful templates included with monday work management include: